-Our water is monitored for many different kinds of substances on a very strict Sampling schedule, and the water we deliver must meet specific health standards.
-Here, we only show those substances that were detected in our water (a complete list of all our analytical results is available upon request).
+Our water is monitored for many different kinds of substances on a very strict sampling schedule.
+Also, the water we deliver must meet specific health standards.
+Here, we show only those substances that were detected in our water.
+(A complete list of all our analytical results is available upon request.)
 Remember that detecting a substance does not mean the water is unsafe to drink; our goal is to keep all detects below their respective maximum allowed levels.

-For each substance listed, compare the value in the Amount Detected column against the value in the MCL (or AL or SCL) column.
-If the Amount Detected value is smaller, your water meets the health and safety standards set for the substance.
+For each substance listed, compare the value in the Highest Amount Detected column against the value in the MCL (or AL, SCL) column.
+If the Highest Amount Detected value is smaller, your water meets the health and safety standards set for the substance.
 If there was a violation, you will see a detailed description of the event in this report.